byinges21/CSS-342-Assignment-2/problem_4.md

     Movie actual = recommender.recommend(user1);
     ASSERT_EQ(movies[4], actual);
 ```

-Your task in the TODO section is to take matrix *D* (named [ranking](https://github.com/a-teaching-goose/2024-summer-342-hw-2/blob/main/src/task_4/movie_recommender.hpp#L61C23-L61C30)), and find out the index of the largest values, and return the movie at that index in the *movies* vector.

 ### Note
 - This task relies on code from task 1 and 3 to be completely finished.